John Sands Medal

 The RACP Fellowship Committee reviews all nominations and recommends a deserving recipient to the RACP Board.

-The RACP Board reserves the right not to award the John Sands Medal if they feel the recommendation and/or all nominations presented don't sufficiently meet the criteria.
+The RACP Board reserves the right not to award the John Sands Medal if they feel the recommendation and/or all nominations presented don't meet the high standards required for this award.

 Related content